argusdusty/argusdusty.github.io/PredictIt/negrisk.md

 Above you can see the trades done to get to negative risk.

-The first trade cost $14.35 in shares, and because those were the only shares owned PredictIt subtracted $14.35 from available balance.
+The first trade cost $14.35 in shares, and because those were the only shares owned your risk was $14.35, so PredictIt subtracted $14.35 from available balance.

 The second trade, however, reduced the overall risk.
 The cost of the shares would have been $49, but instead the maximum possible loss following the purchase was $13.45.
 The risk had decreased by $0.9, so PredictIt, instead of charging $49, credits you $0.9.